1. Home

 On the dashboard

 Any calendar that you access via your user account will automatically be added to your dashboard.
 You can also add calendar links to your dashboard.
-On your dashboard, they will appear differently:

 In the calendar